 Both account types grow tax-free.
 The choice between them hinges on current versus anticipated future tax rates, with Traditional IRAs favoring those with higher current taxes and Roth IRAs benefiting those expecting higher taxes in retirement.

 A Roth 401(k) is one of the best retirement vehicles.
-In most cases, U.S. taxpayers should seek to take full advantage of them for the following reasons:
+In most cases, U.S. taxpayers should seek to take full advantage of them because 401(k) contribution limits are much higher than those of IRAs ($23,500 compared to $7,000 for IRAs in 2025).
+(2)

-Of critical importance to note is that saving for retirement via 401(k) is only possible so long as someone works for a U.S.-based company that offers a 401(k) plan.
+Important note: Saving for retirement via 401(k) is only possible if someone works for a U.S.-based company that offers a 401(k) plan.

 This means that if a working professional with a 401(k) in the U.S. moves abroad and begins working for another employer, they will no longer be able to make contributions to their U.S. 401(k).